openlab-at-city-tech/openlab/wp-content/plugins/slideshare/readme.txt

 = Embed with shortcode =
 Once installed, simply go to any SlideShare presentation, click on Share and copy / paste the WordPress embed code.

+> <strong>Development on GitHub</strong><br>
+> Development for the SlideShare plugin happens in [this GitHub repository](https://github.com/Yoast/slideshare), bug reports and pull requests are welcome there.

 More info:

 * [SlideShare WordPress plugin](https://yoast.com/wordpress/plugins/slideshare/).
 * Check out the other [Wordpress plugins](https://yoast.com/wordpress/plugins/) by the same author.

 == Changelog ==

+= 1.9.1 =

+* Bugfixes
+	* Add missing function options_init function, fixes fatal error.

+* Enhancements
+	* Namespace all functions and classes.
+	* Moved development to GitHub.
+	* Removed unused classes from CSS and unused images from plugin download.

 = 1.9 =